Steps for backing up the existing paintings and reducing the gallery size in ArtRage for iPad

 4. Copy your files to a computer

 Then connect the iPad to iTunes and find the ArtRage app.
 The backup file and the individual paintings will be available in the file transfer section.
 You can export images via Dropbox or email or the Creative Cloud, but ArtRage PTG files can be extremely large, so transferring them directly to the computer using iTunes is usually the best option.
+See this guide for help transferring files through iTunes.

 Copy the backup file to the computer to save a complete file that can be re-imported back to the app to add the entire gallery again in one action.